Reemurs/linked-blog-starter-md/publish/Bible Verses.md

 - share the gospel like God has commanded you to the
 - Remember the Jesus who took upon himself so much pain to save you.
 Remember his love so you will not so easily betray him for goodies like Judas did
 >in addition to all, taking up the shield of faith with which you will be able to extinguish all the flaming arrows of the evil one.
 - without faith you cannot do anything else b/c you will not listen to him if you do not believe in him & what he says.
 You will look for your needs in other places because you do not trust God to meet them.
-You won't care about him b/c do not have faith in him to be what he is
+You won't care about him b/c do not have faith that he is who he is (a loving and strong {rebuking} God)
+- Remember that Satan is always throwing flames at you, so never let you guard down & do not let them overwhelm you since who are overcomers in He who overcame the world
 >And take the helmet of salvation and the sword of the Spirit, which is the word of God.
+- Know who you are, a child of God, so you will not return to the evil you were taken out of like a dog to returning to its own vomit + don't be overwhelmed by evil b/c God will take care of it
+- Listen to the spirit.
+Do
-With every prayer and request, pray at all times in the Spirit, and with this in view, be alert with all perseverance and every request for all the saints,' (Ephesians 6:14-18)
+>With every prayer and request, pray at all times in the Spirit, and with this in view, be alert with all perseverance and every request for all the saints,' (Ephesians 6:14-18)